NoelLincoln/movie-safari/README.md

 # 📖 Movie Safari <a name="about-project"></a>

-**Movie-safari** , your ultimate destination for all things cinema.
+**Movie safari** , your ultimate destination for all things cinema.
 Explore the latest movie reviews, trailers, news, and behind-the-scenes insights.
 .

 ## 🛠 Built With <a name="built-with"></a>